MilnMiln/Open-Discussion-Group/README.md

 Ask a question, propose an answer, or propose changes to the rules.
 Got a project proposal?
 If multiple people seem interested in participating in multiple proposed discussions, propose a schedule.

-Consider giving everyone a chance to participate here, to maximize good choices of what to do next.
+Consider giving everyone a chance to participate here, for more and better opportunites to choose from.

 ## Phase 2: Breakout Discussions